Cam Donaldson

-Cameron Richard Donaldson (born 30 November 1960) is a Scottish economist who is Emeritus Yunus Chair at Glasgow Caledonian University, the University for the Common Good.
+Cameron Richard Donaldson (born 30 November 1960) is a Scottish economist who is emeritus Yunus Chair at Glasgow Caledonian University, the University for the Common Good.
 From 2010 to 2023, Cam held the Yunus Chair at GCU, and, from 2016 to 2021, was Pro Vice Chancellor Research there, during which time Glasgow Caledonian became the first university to adopt the Sustainable Development Goals as the framework for its Research Strategy.
-Donaldson is also a Professor of Health Economics at the Australian National University.

 Donaldson's research is on measuring and valuing the benefits of health care, using economics in health care priority setting and economic evaluation.
 He has published over 300 refereed journal articles and eight books and has won over £30m in competitive funding awards, over £11m of this as principal investigator.

 Early life and education

 Donaldson was born in Glasgow.
 His father was a trade union activist, working as a stereotyper at the Scottish Daily Express.
 His mother was a comptometer operator.

-Having been educated at Bishopbriggs High School and Cheadle Moseley School for Boys, Donaldson went on to study economics at the University of Nottingham (1979–1982), immediately followed by a master's degree in Health Economics at the University of York (1982-83).
+Having been educated at Bishopbriggs High School and Cheadle Moseley School for Boys, Donaldson went on to study economics at the University of Nottingham (1979–1982), immediately followed by a master's degree in Health Economics at the University of York (1982–83).